focusaurus/peterlyons.com-zola/content/problog/2023-04-skeletyl-keyboard-build.md

 So the build gets paused for a week or so then I proceed with experimental modding to reduce travel.

+{{ figureflickr(url="https://live.staticflickr.com/65535/52818888082_c304d242fb_k_d.jpg" caption="Very small ball bearings") }}

 While experimenting with different size ball bearing mods to reduce travel, we didn't have a great test rig set up.
 I guess ideally you'd have a hotswap MX keyboard at hand and swap in your modded key to do some careful quality control tests.
 Being low-profile enthusiasts, we have little to no MX gear around here, so our test rig consisted of holding the modded switch in the skeletyl PCB and trying to rotate it where both switch pins would make good contact with the PCB through holes then while not letting that wiggle out of place, try to type.
 We basically got "it never types" or "it probably types OK" result accuracy.

-We got a nice shot of the travel reduction of each mod by removing the springs so gravity would leave the stem in the lowest position for the photo.
-The rightmost switch isn't fully seated into the plate.
-Sorry about that.
-I didn't notice until I had already torn down the rig.
-But the 1.5mm ball bearing and 1.5mm hunk of PLA filament both do exactly the same thing to the stem travel.

-{{ figureflickr(url="https://live.staticflickr.com/65535/52818888082_c304d242fb_k_d.jpg" caption="Very small ball bearings") }}

 {{ figureflickr(url="https://live.staticflickr.com/65535/52819452846_e082095b0f_k_d.jpg" caption="Opening the switch and studying the hollow stem post where the ball bearing will get dropped") }}